 Paint Feed System

-We can divide airbrushes further based on the way the paint is fed towards the mixing chamber.
+We can divide airbrushes further based on the way the paint is fed toward the mixing chamber.

-Gravity-fed airbrushes feature a paint cup that’s sitting at the top of the airbrush’s body.
+Gravity-fed airbrushes feature a paint cup that sits at the top of the airbrush’s body.
 The paint flows into the mixing chamber freely thanks to gravity.
 The paint cups can vary in size and some airbrushes even allow you to change the cups based on your current needs.
 Other airbrushes have fixed paint cups.

-This type comes with paint jar that’s affixed to the bottom of the airbrush’s body and the paint is then siphoned through a small tube towards the mixing chamber.
-Compared to the gravity airbrushes, the siphon-fed airbrushes often come with much larger paint cups or bottles allowing you to cover larger areas without having to refill.
+This type comes with a paint jar that’s affixed to the bottom of the airbrush’s body and the paint is then siphoned through a small tube toward the mixing chamber.
+Compared to gravity airbrushes, siphon-fed airbrushes often come with much larger paint cups or bottles allowing you to cover larger areas without having to refill.

 The Bottom Line